A short sale is much like a normal real estate transaction, but there are a handful of factors to keep in mind that can complicate a short sale.

 The "lifeline" analogy is fitting when considering a short sale; the process can save you from the nightmare of a foreclosure.
 But like a line thrown out in a rough sea, there's not a watertight guarantee that you'll reach it and be pulled to safety in time.
 A short sale may minimize the damage you sustain from an unaffordable mortgage, but you're likely to still face expenses -- and credit damage -- from the situation.

-To learn more about short sale and foreclosure, check out the links on the next page.
+To learn more about short sale and foreclosure, check out the links below.